Go Back

 Ingredients

-• 1 quart dried navy beans 4 cups, or about 2 lbs
+• 1 Quart dried navy beans 4 cups, or about 2 lbs

-• 3 large onions diced
+• 3 large onions diced, see notes

 • 2/3 cup brown sugar